• Home

 How Does Unemployment Compare Across Presidents?

-• The Unemployment rate is currently at its lowest level since 1969
+• The Unemployment rate under Biden was its lowest level since 1969, with an overall drop of 2.4%

-• The Unemployment rate peaked at 14.7% in April of 2020, higher than at any time since the Great Depression
+• The Unemployment rate peaked at 14.7% in April of 2020 during COVID, higher than at any time since the Great Depression.

-• Monthly Unemployment topped out at 10.8% under Reagan, and 10% under Obama
+• Monthly Unemployment topped out at 10.8% under Reagan.

 Has Trump improved employment?
 Who is better for employment?
 Do republicans improve unemployment?
 Did Obama have worse unemployment?
 Who is better for the economy?